refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 Currently, the layout places the navigation menu to the left of the page.
 We want to move it to the top as a navbar.

-To begin with, we'll remove **refine**'s `layout` class from there and add some Tailwind classes to move the items to top.
+To begin with, we'll remove **refine**'s `layout` class from there and add some Tailwind classes to move the items to the top.
 At `src/components/layout/index.tsx`, make it look like this:

 ```tsx title="src/components/layout/index.tsx"
 import { PropsWithChildren } from "react";